 The Humanities extension course will target high performers and provide them with differentiated teaching and learning opportunities, aimed at challenging and extending their content knowledge and skills beyond the Western Australian Curriculum.
 Students will be identified for this class based on their performance in Semester 1 and on teacher recommendation.
 Their performance will be regularly monitored to ensure ongoing suitability to this course.

 The Applied Information Technology (AIT) for Year 7 students provides an introduction to the concepts of information technology.
-Students will learn about the different components of a computer system, hardware, software and programming and networks.
-They will also learn about ethical and legal use of information technology.
+Students will learn about the different types of computer and network hardware, robotics and some basic programming skills.

 In Year 7 Italian students will cover topics such as Greetings, Introductions, Birthdays, People and Sport.
 On a cultural note they will briefly study the Regions of Italy and also learn about Italian customs and traditions.
 They will learn basic grammatical concepts within the context of topics covered throughout the course.